 Still, you can't go wrong with either Sam's Club or Costco.
 In our shopping cart test, the price difference at checkout was about $12 ($215.65 at Sam's vs. $227.08 at Costco).
 But because we got more of some items in the Costco cart, we needed to know the unit cost of each item (the price divided by the amount in, or weight of, each item).
-After totaling the unit costs of the items in each cart, we found that Costco was 3.6% cheaper.
-We also checked prices of the same items at a local supermarket and learned that buying groceries at the wholesale clubs saves you more than 40% on a unit cost basis.
+After totaling the unit costs of the items in each cart, we found that Costco was 3.6 percent cheaper.
+Our price check of the same items at a local supermarket revealed that buying groceries at the wholesale clubs saves you more than 40 percent on a unit-cost basis.

 Costco and Sam's Club each hold the lead in distinct niches.
 For example, Sam's Club excels in the pharmacy department and in the delivery, installation, and technical support areas; it's the place to buy discounted electronics or furniture due to its 24/7 customer service.
-Costco offers little in the way of support services but compensates with its travel department, where you can book cheap vacations and rent cars at extremely low rates; Sam's Club recently quit the travel business.
+Costco offers little in the way of support services but compensates with its travel department, where you can book cheap vacations and rent cars at extremely low rates; Sam's Club quit the travel business.

-While researching the Costco or Sam's Club dilemma, we also looked at factors such as membership prices and perks.
+While researching the Sam's Club vs. Costco dilemma, we also looked at factors such as membership prices and perks.
 The cost of joining Sam's Club is a bit lower, and a membership comes with more in-store benefits.
 Costco membership includes more out-of-store discounts and, at the priciest membership level, cash back on your purchases.
 Payment options are another consideration.
 Neither store stands out here, but Sam's Club accepts more credit cards than Costco.
 Costco supports a generous coupon program, while Sam's Club coupons are offered only at the highest membership level.
 In-store health and wellness services are about the same at each.
 Costco features more in the way of financial services and Sam's Club offers more automotive services.
-On the day we shopped, gasoline was nine cents cheaper at Sam's Club than at Costco.
+On the day we shopped, gasoline was 9 cents cheaper at Sam's Club than at Costco.
 Photo developing was slightly cheaper at Costco.